Constructive proof of the Carpenter's Theorem: Kadison's theorem

 The goal of this paper is to give a constructive proof of the sufficiency direction of Kadison's theorem.
 Kadison \cite{k1,k2} referred to the necessity part of Theorem \ref{Kadison} as the Pythagorean Theorem and the sufficiency as Carpenter's Theorem.
 Arveson \cite{a} gave a necessary condition on the diagonals of a certain class of normal operators with finite spectrum.
 When specialized to the case of two point spectrum Arveson's theorem yields the Pythagorean Theorem, i.e., the necessity of (i) or (ii) in Theorem \ref{Kadison}.
 Whereas Kadison's original proof is a beautiful direct argument, Arveson's proof uses the Fredholm Index Theory.

-In contrast, up to now there were no proofs of Carpenter's Theorem other than the original one by Kadison, although its extension for $\rm{II}_1$ factors was studied by Argerami and Massey \cite{am}.
+In contrast, until very recently there were no proofs of Carpenter's Theorem other than the original one by Kadison, although its extension for $\rm{II}_1$ factors was studied by Argerami and Massey \cite{am}.
+A notable exception is a recent paper by Argerami \cite{ar} about which we became aware only after completing this work.
 In this paper we give an alternative proof of Carpenter's Theorem which has two main advantages over the original.
 First, the original proof does not yield the real case, which ours does.
 Second, our proof is constructive in the sense that it gives a concrete algorithmic process for finding the desired projection.
 This is distinct from Kadison's original proof, which is mostly existential.

 The paper is organized as follows.
 In Section 2 we state preliminary results such as finite rank Horn's theorem.
 These results are then used in Section 3 to show the sufficiency of (i) in Theorem \ref{Kadison}.
 The key role in the proof is played by a lemma from \cite{mbjj} which enables modifications of diagonal sequences into more favorable configurations.
 Section 4 contains the proof of sufficiency of (ii) in Theorem \ref{Kadison}.
 To this end we introduce an algorithmic procedure for constructing a projection with prescribed diagonal which is reminiscent of the spectral tetris construction introduced by Casazza et al. \cite{cfmwz} in their study of tight fusion frames.
 Finally, in Section 5 we formulate an open problem of characterizing spectral functions of shift-invariant spaces in $L^2(\mathbb R^d)$, introduced by the first author and Rzeszotnik in \cite{br}, which was a motivating force behind this paper.